StreetSupport/mhp/site/content/how-to-help/_index.md

     [L﻿ifeshare](https://www.lifeshare.org.uk/)

     Please check each organisation's own website for an up-to-date list of the most useful items needed.
-For unusual, culturally-specific or high-volume offers please email [info@mhp.org.uk](info@mhp.org.uk/) / [info@mcrcommunitycentral.org](info@mcrcommunitycentral.org) and we will try to signpost you to a relevant specialist organisation in liaison with [Macc](https://macc.org.uk/home).
+For unusual, culturally-specific or high-volume offers please email [info@mhp.org.uk](info@mhp.org.uk/) / [info@mcrcommunitycentral.org](info@mcrcommunitycentral.org) and we will try to signpost you to a relevant specialist organisation.

-    #### Volunteer

     If you’d like to volunteer to help end homelessness in Manchester, please contact the [Volunteer Centre](https://manchestercommunitycentral.org/volunteer-centre-manchester/) who can connect you to an organisation in need of volunteers.
-Or call Macc’s Volunteering Team on 0161 830 4770 (Monday to Friday 10am to 4pm) or email [info@volunteercentremanchester.co.uk](info@volunteercentremanchester.co.uk)
+Or call the Volunteering Team on 0161 830 4770 (Monday to Friday 10am to 4pm) or email [info@volunteercentremanchester.co.uk](info@volunteercentremanchester.co.uk)

     There, you can view an up to date [list of volunteering opportunities](https://manchestercommunitycentral.org/volunteer-centre-manchester/crisis-volunteering?area_of_interest_1112%5B%5D=homeless_and_housing&postal_code=&combine_2=) supporting Housing and Homelessness.